How to Beat Three Common Causes of Writing Procrastination – Today

 Here are three common problems that I see time and time again, in my own writing life and in others’:

-If you feel lost and confused every time you think about your writing – if you just don’t know where to begin, or whether you’re doing it all wrong – then check whether you’ve done enough preparation.
+If you feel lost and confused every time you think about your writing – if you just don’t know where to begin, or whether you’re doing it all wrong – then you may find it helps to spend a little more time on the “planning” stage of writing.

 Fix it fast:

-- Prepare your writing space.
-If all your materials are scattered around the house, it’s hard for you to sit down and get started.
+- Get your writing space ready.
+If your notebooks, pens, etc are scattered around the house, it’s hard to sit down and get started … meaning it’s easy to end up procrastinating.

-You’ve been working on your novel sporadically for the past decade.
-You keep trying to fit it in, but other, more urgent, projects keep cropping up — that magazine article you pitched, those blog posts you want to write, and an editing job you promised your friend…
+Perhaps you’ve been working on your novel sporadically for the past decade.
+You keep trying to fit it in, but other, more urgent, projects keep cropping up – that magazine article you pitched, those blog posts you want to write, and a bit of editing you promised to do for someone in your writers’ group…

 This type of procrastination is particularly insidious, because it feels like you’re being really productive.
 The only problem is, you’ve got a nagging sense of dissatisfaction: you wish you could finally finish your novel.